Setting Up a Vagrant Centos box example: A Practical

 config.vm.hostname = "Server01"

-To install the packages necessary for Vagrant Centos box
+To install the packages necessary for the Vagrant Centos box

 config.vm.provision :shell, path: "VAGRANT_ENV/bootstrap.sh"